LGBT+ groups and staying connected

-How can I use technology to keep in touch?
+How can I use technology to stay in touch?

-If you find it difficult to see people in person you can easily keep in touch via the internet, through email and free video calls.
-Social networks, such as Facebook, are also a good way to stay in touch, share photos and find out about events in your area.
+If it's tricky for you to meet up in person, you can stay in touch over the internet – through email or video calls, for example.
+Social networks such as Facebook are also a good way to keep in touch, share photos and find out about what's going on in your area.

 You might even find love online.
-Online dating is now one of the most common ways to meet a partner and there are lots of LGBT+ dating sites.
-As always, be careful when giving out personal information or meeting up with new people.
+Online dating is now one of the most common ways to meet a partner – and there are lots of dating sites specifically for LGBT+ people.
+But you should be careful when giving out personal information or meeting up with new people.